 5. Harms our physical health

-It’s harmful to our physical health.
+It’s harmful to our emotional state influences our physical health.
 One study from the 90s suggests that people who thought they were “hopeless” had a 20% increase in their blood vessels’ hardening – about the same as smoking a 20-pack of cigarettes a day!
 Equally, the anger that often rides alongside our self-pity can significantly increase our heart disease and stroke risk.
-Chronic self-pitying can lead to anxiety, depression which can again impact our physical health negatively.
+Chronic self-pitying can lead to anxiety, depression which can again impact our physical health and negatively affect us.

 So, knowing the dangers of self-pity, how can we let it go?